PMA-Development/OMA-DCP/README.md

-    "ClientId": "", // MQTT Broker ClientId - Place in usersecrets or parse as Environment variables "Username": "", // Place in usersecrets or parse as Environment variables "Password": "", // Place in usersecrets or parse as Environment variables "ConcurrentProcesses": 2, // This is how many concurrent MQTT consumers, that is allowed to consume messages at once.
+    "ClientId": "", // MQTT Broker ClientId - Place in usersecrets or parse as Environment variables "Username": "", // Place in usersecrets or parse as Environment variables "Password": "", // Place in usersecrets or parse as Environment variables "ConcurrentProcesses": 1, // This is how many concurrent MQTT subscribed topics, that is allowed to consume messages at once.
 Keep it lower than the CPU cores available on the system.
     "PublishDataAvailableSeconds": 5 // How often the it should announce data is available for consumers.
   },
   "InfluxDB": {